 There is a $10 fee payable to OSU-Tulsa.
-This fee may be paid by credit card (issued in examinee's name), bursar charge or check.
+This fee may be paid by credit card (issued in examinee's name), in the testing center or by cash in the bursar office.

 Examinees should contact the Testing Center to arrange an appointment for the Math Placement Exam.
 Walk-ins are accepted, but an appointment is recommended to ensure a computer is available.
 The Math Placement Exam can be taken Monday through Friday during Testing Center hours of operation.